 - For installation or upgrade of Mailbox Restore, see the latest edition of the Rapid Recovery Mailbox Restore for Exchange User Guide. - For installation or upgrade of DocRetriever, see the latest edition of the Rapid Recovery DocRetriever for SharePoint User Guide. - For installation or upgrade of Rapid Recovery on a cloud instance of a target Core hosted in Microsoft Azure, or to run a Rapid Recovery Core in Azure, see the latest edition of the Rapid Recovery Azure Setup Guide.

-If you do not see release 6.3 editions of the books referenced above, use the release 6.2 versions.
+Not all Rapid Recovery documentation is produced for each software release.
+If you do not see release 6.4 editions of the books referenced above, use versions from the prior release.